sunday4me/sunday4me/README.md

 - 😊 Pronouns: He/him

-- 💡 I'm a self-taught software developer.
+- 💡 I'm a self-taught software developer and an Alumnus of Altschool Africa and Alx Africa.

 - 🌱 I’m currently working on my ideas and exploring distributed systems.